-Trump picks Matt Gaetz for attorney general, Marco Rubio for Secretary of State
+Trump picks Matt Gaetz for attorney general, Marco Rubio for secretary of state

 WEST PALM BEACH, Fla.
-(AP) — President-elect Donald Trump chose Rep. Matt Gaetz of Florida to serve as his attorney general on Wednesday, bypassing more experienced options in favor of a loyalist who has built a national reputation as a disruptor and has pledged to dramatically overhaul the Justice Department.
+(AP) — President-elect Donald Trump chose Rep. Matt Gaetz of Florida to serve as his attorney general on Wednesday, bypassing more experienced options in favor of a loyalist who has built a national reputation as a disruptor and whom Trump has tasked with dramatically overhauling the Justice Department.

 Trump also announced that he had tapped Sen. Marco Rubio of Florida as his nominee for secretary of state.
 And he selected Tulsi Gabbard, a former Democratic member of Congress and presidential candidate, to serve as his director of national intelligence.

 The choices continued a pattern of Trump stocking his Cabinet with loyalists he believes he can trust to execute his agenda rather than longtime officials with experience in their fields.
 Gaetz's selection, in particular, was seen as a shock.
-The Florida lawmaker was not among the more established attorneys who had been mentioned as contenders for the job.
+The Florida lawmaker was not among the more established attorneys who had been mentioned as contenders for the job, and even his colleagues in Congress appeared stunned by the news.

+“Everybody was saying, ‘Oh my God,’" said Republican Rep. Mike Simpson of Idaho.
+“That was about as big a surprise as I’ve had in a long time."

-Trump announced the decision in a post in his Truth Social network, saying that, “Matt will end Weaponized Government, protect our Borders, dismantle Criminal Organizations and restore Americans’ badly-shattered Faith and Confidence in the Justice Department."
+Trump announced the decision in a post in his Truth Social network, saying Gaetz would “root out the systemic corruption at DOJ, and return the Department to its true mission of fighting Crime, and upholding our Democracy and Constitution.”

 Gaetz represents much of the Florida Panhandle and became a conservative star when he joined Congress, appearing as a frequent staunch defender of Trump on cable news.

 He irked fellow GOP members in early 2023 when he filed the resolution that successfully ousted former House Speaker Kevin McCarthy.
 McCarthy then helped fund a primary challenge to Gaetz that included commercials alleging that he paid for sex with a 17-year-old, an allegation currently investigated by the House Ethics Committee.
-Gaetz has denied any wrongdoing.
-The Justice Department ended its own sex trafficking investigation without bringing charges against him.
+Gaetz has denied any wrongdoing and the Justice Department ended its own sex trafficking investigation without bringing charges against him.

+Inside a private meeting of House Republicans, GOP lawmakers first thought the news was a joke before realizing Trump had indeed named Gaetz to serve as the nation's chief law officer.

+GOP Rep. Max Miller told reporters the shock in the room was more a reflection of members' happiness that the Florida Republican will no longer be a member of the chamber after years of instigating interparty battles.

 “We’ll see,” said Sen. Ron Johnson of Wisconsin when asked whether he would vote to confirm the congressman.